core-wg/senml-etch/draft-ietf-core-senml-etch.md

 # Fragment Identification

-Fragment identification is supported by analogously applying fragment identifiers as specified in section 9.1 of RFC 8428 to the Fetch/Patch Records.
+Fragment identification is supported by analogously applying fragment identifiers as specified in Section 9.1 of {{RFC8428}} to the Fetch/Patch Records.

 # Security Considerations {#seccons}